-Ryder’s breakdown occurred around the same age as other mind-control victims, when she was arrested at age 30, however she was committed to a psychiatric ward briefly when she was just 20.
+Ryder’s breakdown occurred around the same age as other mind-control victims, when she was arrested at age 30.
+However, Ryder was actually committed to a psychiatric ward briefly when she was just 20.
 Just think Britney Spears and Amanda Bynes.
-Spears public meltdown occurred in 2007 when she was 25, where after shaving her head she was hospitalized and placed under the conservatorship of her parents.
+Spears public meltdown occurred in 2007 when she was 25, where after shaving her head and exhibiting bazaar behavior, she was hospitalized and placed under the conservatorship of her parents.
 Bynes was aged 28 when she broke down and later sent out the bizarre tweet, “I am Britney Spears.”

-Ryder certainly has an unusual background where she was raised on a commune by parents who were significant drug users.
+Ryder certainly has an unusual background.
+She was raised on a commune by parents who were significant drug users.
 Ryder confessed in earlier interviews about her life that she was a socially awkward child.
 Ryder admits that the commune had no electricity and that it was extremely isolated.
 When her parents moved to what was essentially a suburban area later in her childhood, Ryder couldn’t assimilate.

 Huxley later wrote another novel about psychedelic drugs before moving to Los Angeles where he became steeped in parapsychology and philosophical mysticism.
 Parapsychology is a field of study concerned with the investigation of psychic phenomena including telepathy, precognition, clairvoyance, psychokinesis, near-death experiences, reincarnation, apparitional experiences and other paranormal claims.